 Belts Plain black, regular width with plain buckle, no logos or adornments Scarf Plain navy only Hats Plain navy blue (baseball caps not permitted) Gloves Plain dark colour Jewellery 1 pair of small, plain gold or silver stud earrings (a matching pair, one in each earlobe).
-Nothing else is permitted, e.g. no other visible piercing Make-up No make-up, nail varnish or acrylic nails are allowed
+Jewellery Nothing else is permitted, e.g. no other visible piercing Make-up No make-up, false eye lashes, nail varnish or acrylic nails are allowed